apache/directory-kerby/README.md

 Haox
 ====

-Haox is a Java client library binding for Kerberos as an effort to catch up with latest Kerberos features.
+Haox aims for a Java Kerberos binding and provides richful, inituitive and interoperable client library and various facilities that are desired in new environments like Hadoop and cloud.

 ### Motivations
+* Aims as a Java Kerberos binding, with richful and integrated facilities in both client and server sides.
-* Provide Java client API in Kerberos protocol level to interact with a KDC server thru AS and TGS exchanges.
-With such API, you can write your own kinit like tool with maximum flexibility in your application.
++ Provide client APIs in Kerberos protocol level to interact with a KDC server thru AS and TGS exchanges.
-+ Provide new Kerberos features as soon as possible that can't just be done in JRE, like PKINIT and TokenPreauth mechanisms.
-+ Provide a simple KDC server that you can easily integrate into your unit tests and integration tests.
++ Provide a embeded KDC server that applications can easily integrate into products, unit tests or integration tests.
++ Supports FAST/Preauthentication framework to allow popular and useful authentication mechanisms.
++ Supports PKINIT mechanism to allow clients to request tickets using x509 certificate credential.
++ Supports Token Preauth mechanism to allow clients to request tickets using JWT tokens.
++ Provides support for JAAS, GSSAPI and SASL frameworks that applications can leverage.
-+ Least dependency, it's ensured to depend only on JRE, for easy use and maintain.
++ Least dependency, the core part is ensured to depend only on JRE, for easy use and maintain.

 ### Status
 <pre>